Measuring human flourishing

 These principles emphasise that human flourishing isn’t always the same thing as financial (or economic) flourishing.
 There should be a lot more to assessing the desirability of a project than calculations of profit margins, efficiency, time-to-market, the accumulation of intellectual property, and the inconveniencing or disabling of competitors.

 The fact that a project has some conflicting assessments, according to different criteria, is no reason, by itself, to require the cancellation or redesign of that project.
 However, what would be wrong is to attempt to hide or ridicule some of these assessments.
 Instead, as per the principles of “Clarify risks to users” and “Clarify trade-offs”, these conflicting assessments should be part of the open communication about the project.
+So let’s now think more carefully about trade-offs.

 Some example trade-offs